Skip to content

 The easiest way to create an animated GIF in Python is to import the “imageio” library and use its “.imwrite()” function.
 Ensure that all the images you pass as input have the same height and width.

-Dimensions must be the same for all the images that will soon be converted to animated gifs.
+Dimensions must be the same for all the images that will soon be converted to animated GIFs.

-For this tutorial, I will be using the below four images and creating a GIF from them:
+For this tutorial, I will be using the four images below and creating a GIF from them:

 k2k3k4